hdonnay/Tim/README.markdown

 Dependencies
 ------------
-You need to have **Zsh** installed to run this.
+You need to have a POSIX-compliant shell installed to run this.

-When using the default settings Tim depends on:
+When using the default settings, Tim can use:

 - Mac OS X:
   - **afplay** - Comes with Mac OS X.
 - GNU/Linux:
   - **aplay** - Comes with alsa-utils.
+  - **mplayer** - The linux media player.

 Tips
 ----